Georgina Campbell and Edith Bowman join the BAFTA jury to decide the nominees for the EE Rising Star Award 2018

 For more information, please contact M&C Saatchi PR on email@example.com

 EE, part of BT Group, is the largest and most advanced mobile communications company in the UK, delivering mobile and fixed communications services to consumers.

-EE runs the UK's biggest and fastest mobile network, having pioneered the UK's first superfast 4G mobile service in October 2012 and was the first European operator to surpass 14 million 4G customers in December 2015.
-EE has more than 550 shops across the UK.
-EE's 4G coverage extends to more than 85% of the UK’s landmass (equal to more than 99% of the UK population) and EE has an ambition to extend 4G to 95% UK geographic coverage by 2020
+EE runs the UK's biggest and fastest mobile network, offering superfast 4G in more places than any other operator after pioneering the UK's first superfast 4G mobile service in October 2012.
+Today, EE has more than 600 shops across the UK, and EE's 4G coverage extends to more than 90% of the UK’s landmass.

 Facebook at: facebook.com/ee